 Bhuiamlaki medicinal properties

 The Bhuyamla plant is diuretic plant.
-It has ability to clear or open the natural ducts of the fluids and secretions of the body.
-The plant has astringent properties and causes contraction of skin cells and body tissues.
+It has the ability to clear or open the natural ducts of the fluids and secretions of the body.
+The plant has an astringent properties and causes contraction of skin cells and body tissues.
 This plant is used as single drug to treat jaundice.
 The plant has antiviral activity against hepatitis B virus.
-It has liver protecting activities which is supported by lab studies.
-It effectively repair CCl4 induced liver damage in rats.
+It has the liver protecting activities which is supported by lab studies.
+It effectively repair CCl4 induced the liver damage in rats.

 Bhuiamla is also indicated in Gonorrhea, Frequent menstruation, Diabetes, disorders of skin such as sores, swelling, and itchiness .

-Bhui amla Plant has following medicinal properties
+Bhui amla Plant has the following medicinal properties

 - Lipid Lowering Activity